RealDeHess/CommunityBeastmen/README.md

 | Fay | :construction: | :white_check_mark: | :white_check_mark: |  :x: |
 | Elspeth | :x: | :white_check_mark: | :white_check_mark: |  :x: |

 All "dominant" LLs, such as Morathi or Valkia, have a more fleshed out lord option.
 The lord options of the more "submissive" LLs like Alarielle will remain in the condition in which they were initially released.
-Reskins cannot be applied to Khalida and Repanse, because they already get a custom reskin in this mod.
+Reskins cannot be applied to Repanse, because she already gets a custom reskin in this mod.